 When photographing, she sees the world through the eyes of a gardener and painter.
 Although she travels far and wide, her roots are sunk deeply into the soil of a deer-infested mountainside in South Kent, Connecticut.

-For detailed descriptions, full bio and more, please visit www.karenbussolini.com
+For upcoming appearances, detailed descriptions of talks, a full bio and more, please visit www.karenbussolini.com

 Designing with Elegant Silvers (Using low-maintenance, deer and drought-resistant silver plants) Can be adapted to region, professional or home gardeners, with special emphasis on herbs, working with color, or other audience interests.
 Karen Bussolini is photographer and co-author of the Timber Press book, Elegant Silvers: Striking Plants for Every Garden.

-The Edible/Ornamental Garden (Creating home landscapes humming with life and good things to eat)
+The Edible/Ornamental Garden (Create home landscapes humming with life and good things to eat)

-Jazzing Up the Garden with Color, Contrast and Movement (Exciting intuitive ways to design plant combinations)
+Jazzing Up the Garden with Color, Contrast and Movement (Learn exciting intuitive ways to design dynamic plant combinations)

 Survival in the Darwinian Garden: Planting the Fittest (Put low-fuss plants where they want to be and enjoy low-care garden success)

-Landscaping with Native Plants (Making beautiful gardens and landscapes while supporting wildlife and healing our compromised ecosystems)
+Landscaping with Native Plants (Make beautiful gardens and landscapes while supporting wildlife and healing compromised ecosystems)

-The Unsung Season: Gardens in Winter (Planting beauty close to home for enjoyment from fall until spring, finding subtle beauty in the winter landscape).
+The Unsung Season: Gardens in Winter (Plant beauty close to home for enjoyment from fall until spring, find subtle beauty in the winter landscape).
 Karen Bussolini photographed The Unsung Season: Gardens and Gardeners in Winter (Houghton Mifflin).